TrifunTomevski/React/README.md

-React tasks with multiple branches
+React with TypeScript tasks with multiple branches